thednp/vite-react-svg/README.md

 }
 ```
 **Notes**:
- - all `SVGSVGElement` properties should be supported;
+ * All properties present in the markup of your SVG files will be used as default values;
- * all properties present in the markup of your SVG files will be used as default values;
+ * The `viewBox` and `xmlns` properties are somewhat required in order for the SVG to be rendered properly;
- * `viewBox` and `xmlns` are somewhat required in order for the SVG to be rendered properly.
+ * The plugin will also resolve SVG files from the `/public` folder or any valid `viteConfig.publicDir` option.

 ## Contributing